In the past 2 years, I traveled across much of the Pacific Coast Highway in the United States, and mainly on the coastal highway (road 1 and 101).

 This was also a major destination I set on my list.
 It was one of the spots I saw in Washington (I didn’t go through the entire coast).
 This place was inaccessible to the public when I went there, but there was an official trail from which you could get a good look at it:

-If you’ve been in the Pacific Northwest coast, and can relate to these 10 spots or recommend others I may have missed, do let me know!
+If you’ve been in the Pacific Northwest coast and traveled across it’s beautiful coastal highway, and can relate to these 11 spots or recommend others I may have missed, do let me know!